Ketlark/ParkManager/README.md

 # ParkManager
-🚘 Lightweight and powerful parking API to manage location, availability and more !
+🚘 Lightweight and powerful parking API built on top of Node.JS and AdonisJS framework to manage location, availability and more !